comtel2000/mokka7/README.md

 # License
 Eclipse Public License - v 1.0

+Trademarks:

+Step7, TIA Portal, S7300, S7400, WinAC, S71200/1500, Sinamics are trademarks of Siemens AG.
+Other trademarks and logos are the property of their respective owners.

+This project is an unofficial pice of software and has nothing in common with the companies above.

+THERE IS NO WARRANTY FOR THE PROGRAM, TO THE EXTENT PERMITTED BY APPLICABLE LAW.
+EXCEPT WHEN OTHERWISE STATED IN WRITING THE COPYRIGHT HOLDERS AND/OR OTHER PARTIES PROVIDE THE PROGRAM "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
+THE ENTIRE RISK AS TO THE QUALITY AND PERFORMANCE OF THE PROGRAM IS WITH YOU.
+SHOULD THE PROGRAM PROVE DEFECTIVE, YOU ASSUME THE COST OF ALL NECESSARY SERVICING, REPAIR OR CORRECTION.

 # Special thanks to
 * Dave Nardella for initial API and implementation [Snap7, Moka7, Sharp7](http://snap7.sourceforge.net)